What to Expect in the General Training Module for IELTS

 2. Writing: This section too will be for 1 hour in which the test-takers are required to complete two tasks.
 The first task will involve writing a letter pertaining to a situation.
 The minimum length of the letter is 150 words.
 The second task will involve writing an essay that is based on a very general topic.
 The length of the essay will be 250 words.
 This section tests your ability to write coherently.

-The general IELTS is considered simpler than the academic IELTS.
+The general test is considered simpler than the academic test.
 With the right approach you can score very well in this exam.

 Terms and Conditions